cysouw/diathesis/text/c10_participle.md

 ### [ NA | –N ] *gehen+Partizip* Anticausative

 The construction *gehen+Partizip* appears to be only possible in very few examples, like with *verlieren* 'to lose' [@next].
-The retention of the agent as a dative is sometimes possible, but seems to be rather old-fashioned [@next b].
+The retention of the agent as a dative is sometimes possible [@next b].

 ::: ex
 a.
 Ich verliere den Ring.
 b.
 Der Ring geht (mir) verloren.
 :::

 The verb *gehen* is attested with various other participles, but these are different constructions.
-First, the construction [@next a] is an fixed construction **es geht* with a dative experiencer and an adverb describing a personal feeling.
+First, the construction [@next a] is a fixed construction *es geht* with a dative experiencer and an adverb describing a personal feeling (see [@sec:adverbial-dative]).
 This adverb can sometimes look like a participle, like *ausgezeichnet* 'fine' or *beschissen* 'crappy', but these are idiomatic and their meaning is only metaphorically related to their finite verbs, e.g. *auszeichnen* 'to stand out' and *bescheißen* 'to screw somebody'.
-Second, the construction in [@next b] has a participle as a secondary predicate.
+Second, the construction in [@next b] has a participle as a depictive secondary predicate (see [@sec:participles-secondary-predicates]).
 In this sentence the verb *gehen* is the independent verb meaning 'to walk'.

 ::: ex
 a.
 Mir geht es ausgezeichnet/gut.